settyblue/DataAssignment/CodeBook.md

 The column labels and thier legend are mentioned below.
 For help regarding the naming of the column labels please scroll down to bottom of the page.

-(Columns 3 to 68 are the observations)
+(Columns 3 to 68 are the observations.
+Data Type of these observations is Number.)

 1. Subject   (IDs from 1:30)
 2. Activity   (Factors)